 The Internet of Things (IoT) is a system of interrelated computing devices, mechanical and digital machines, objects, animals or people that are provided with unique identifiers and the ability to transfer data over a network without requiring human-to-human or human-to-computer interaction.

 In this project, we are going to use a “drag and drop” IoT project builder platform called Cayenne.
 With this platform, we can read sensor data, control actuators, etc. without having to worry about complicated code writing.

 First of all, we are going to control an LED bulb using the Cayenne app (Cayenne can also be accessed through a browser).

-All equipments are available for purchase from most electronic retailers.
-A great place to find them may be where you purchased your Raspberry Pi.
+All equipment is available for purchase from most electronic retailers.
+A great place to find it may be where you purchased your Raspberry Pi.

 Turn on your Raspberry Pi and connect it to your network.

 Positive end of the LED should be connected to GPIO 17 of Raspberry Pi.
 The negative end can be connected to any of the GND available in the Raspberry Pi.

 Follow the Raspberry Pi GPIO specification sheet for clarification.

 ⚠️ Don’t forget the resistor - directly connecting the LED will sometimes damage it!

 Fill in the information needed as specified below: